 The geographic location of Kenya is interesting because it is intersected by the equator, which allows for near-perfect conditions for growing coffee.
 The hot sun combined with the fertile soil allows the fruit to ripen beautifully.

 Weaver's Kenya AA Coffee is a bold coffee with subtle nuances that light up the entire palate of your tongue.
-John says you need to savor its brilliant acidity and the coffee’s natural progression of flavors from grapefruit, orange, to blackberry, to its grape, currant finish.
+John Weaver says you need to savor its brilliant acidity and the coffee’s natural progression of flavors from grapefruit, orange, to blackberry, to its grape, currant finish.

 Stage two of the fermentation process continues to improve the quality of the coffee bean, as the first step of soaking, the coffee beans are then taken into an underwater soak in which they sit anywhere from 16 hours to a full day.

 The final cleaning happens when the coffee beans are washed to remove any final bits of casing still on the bean or dirt accrued throughout the process.
-Now the coffee farmer brings the green coffee beans to the exporter.
+The coffee farmer then brings the green coffee beans to the exporter.
 Once the coffee beans finish the water soak the coffee beans are then put out onto tables or tarps to dry in the warm African sun and turned until dry.

 Tanzania, which borders Kenya and Rwanda, is the largest of the East African countries.